s4t4n667/s4t4n667_moneywash/README.md

 # s4t4n667_moneywash
 ## Criminal moneywashing system 🧼💵

 Highly customisable moneywashing system, adding another dimension to criminal roleplay in your server.
+You can add a blip to the map... keep it a secret... require an item to unlock the door or leave it open to whoever finds it!

 - Supports ESX, QBCore and Qbox.
 - Supports ox_target.